History of theatre: 18th-century theatre

-Nineteenth-century theatre
+19th-century theatre

 Theatre in the 19th century is divided into two parts: early and late.
 The early period was dominated by melodrama and Romanticism.
+During the 19th century, the romantic drama was born.
+There were important authors promoting the genre, such as Alessandro Manzoni and Silvio Pellico.
+In the second half of the century, the romantic tragedy gave way to the Teatro verista, which saw Giovanni Verga and Emilio Praga among the greatest exponents.

+The romantic drama was preceded by a period close to Neoclassicism, represented by the dramatic work of Ugo Foscolo and Ippolito Pindemonte aimed at Greek tragedy.
+Vittorio Alfieri himself, who spans the two centuries, can be defined, together with Vincenzo Monti, forerunner and symbol of neoclassical tragedy.

 Beginning in France, melodrama became the most popular theatrical form.
 August von Kotzebue's Misanthropy and Repentance (1789) is often considered the first melodramatic play.
 The plays of Kotzebue and René Charles Guilbert de Pixérécourt established melodrama as the dominant dramatic form of the early 19th century.

 In Germany, there was a trend toward historical accuracy in costumes and settings, a revolution in theatre architecture, and the introduction of the theatrical form of German Romanticism.
 Influenced by trends in 19th-century philosophy and the visual arts, German writers were increasingly fascinated with their Teutonic past and had a growing sense of nationalism.
 The plays of Gotthold Ephraim Lessing, Johann Wolfgang von Goethe, Friedrich Schiller, and other Sturm und Drang playwrights inspired a growing faith in feeling and instinct as guides to moral behavior.

 In Britain, Percy Bysshe Shelley and Lord Byron were the most important dramatists of their time although Shelley's plays were not performed until later in the century.
 In the minor theatres, burletta and melodrama were the most popular.
 Kotzebue's plays were translated into English and Thomas Holcroft's A Tale of Mystery was the first of many English melodramas.
 Pierce Egan, Douglas William Jerrold, Edward Fitzball, and John Baldwin Buckstone initiated a trend towards more contemporary and rural stories in preference to the usual historical or fantastical melodramas.
 James Sheridan Knowles and Edward Bulwer-Lytton established a "gentlemanly" drama that began to re-establish the former prestige of the theatre with the aristocracy.